kandadaboggu/jr.com-hpstr/_posts/2012-07-25-10-8-mountain-lion-server-open-directory.md

 Open Directory Replica Setup
 ---
 ![ODR 1]({{ site.url }}/images/2012/07/11-mtl-ODM.png)
-(When you want to create a ODR, select the second option and click on “Next”.)
+(When you want to create a ODR, select the second option and click on "Next".)

 ![ODR 2]({{ site.url }}/images/2012/07/12-mtl-ODR.png)
-(Provide the ODM’s FQDN, diradmin username and password, then click on “Next”.)
+(Provide the ODM’s FQDN, diradmin username and password, then click on "Next".)

 ![ODR 3]({{ site.url }}/images/2012/07/13-mtl-ODR.png)
 (If you receive any error messages, my first guest is you have BAD DNS.
 In this case, I pointed my Ethernet Settings to a bad value of a DNS server.)

 ![ODR 4]({{ site.url }}/images/2012/07/14-mtl-ODR.png)
-(Verify ODR settings and click on “Set Up” button.)
+(Verify ODR settings and click on "Set Up" button.)

 ![ODR 5]({{ site.url }}/images/2012/07/15-mtl-ODM.png)
 (View from the ODM Server, which now recognizes that and ODR is available.)